Peng-Rao/Image_processing_notes/notes/chapters/chapter3.typ

 where $w = 1.0$ is the uniform weight, $epsilon = 10^(-8)$ prevents division by zero, and $Omega_(m,n)$ denotes the set of patch positions $(i,j)$ that contain pixel $(m,n)$.

-For an image of size $M times N$, each pixel $(m,n)$ can be covered by at most $p times p$ overlapping patches when using unit step size, but the actual number depends on the pixel\'s position relative to image boundaries.
+For an image of size $M times N$, each pixel $(m,n)$ can be covered by at most $p times p$ overlapping patches when using unit step size, but the actual number depends on the pixel's position relative to image boundaries.

 === Sparsity-Adaptive Weight Aggregation
 For overlapping patches, each pixel receives multiple estimates that must be aggregated with weights adapted to the sparsity of the thresholded DCT coefficients.